cloudscale-ch/docker-machine-driver-cloudscale/README.md

 - `--cloudscale-use-ipv6`: Enables IPv6 on public network interface (defaults to `false`).
 - `--cloudscale-server-groups`: the UUIDs identifying the [server groups](https://www.cloudscale.ch/en/api/v1#server-groups) to which the new server will be added.
 - `--cloudscale-anti-affinity-with`: the UUID of another server to create an anti-affinity group with that server or add it to the same group as that server.
+- `--cloudscale-userdata`: cloud-init user data
-- `--cloudscale-userdata`: path to file with cloud-init user data
+- `--cloudscale-userdatafile`: path to file with cloud-init user data